High school (grades 9-12) · Tulsa, OK

 What is the racial and ethnic makeup of East Central Hs?

-The largest demographic group at East Central Hs is Hispanic or Latino at 63.3%.
-The school serves a diverse student body in Tulsa, OK.
+The largest demographic group at East Central Hs is Hispanic or Latino at 63.3% of enrollment, in Tulsa, OK.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 56.8/100.

 What is the Resource Investment Index for East Central Hs?

-East Central Hs has a Resource Investment Index of 50/100 (C-) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+East Central Hs has a Resource Investment Index of 50/100 (higher reported resources relative to schools nationally) based on 5 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page